coniferconifer/ESP32_MAX30102_simple-SpO2_plotter/ESP32_MAX30102_simple-SpO2_plotter-BLE/README.md

 optional hardwares if you like
 - LED indicator on GPIO_15 , LED connected to GPIO_15 via pull down resister.(3.3kOhm for ex.)
 - BEEP piezo speaker on GPIO_12
+- if GPIO_4 is connected to ground, Heart rate will be sent to BLE/HRM.

 Fig.2 SpO2(%) and HRM(bpm) are displayed on Arduino serial plotter
 ![Fig.1 SpO2 , HRM(bpm) and IR/RED signal](SpO2andHRM.jpg)